 In this section, we aim at studying the level of creativity of existing generative deep learning models.
-We will analyze how the models learn their spaces of solutions, and how the observations are generated from them.
+Following the discussion above, we analyze how the models learn their spaces of solutions and how the observations are generated from them.
 A new generative deep learning taxonomy is then introduced based on the different training and sampling techniques at the basis of each method.
 Figure \ref{fig:models} provides a summary of the seven generative classes considered in this survey.

-Since our focus is on machine creativity, we do not discuss the implementation details of each class of methods in detail.
-We instead present the \textit{core concepts} at the basis of each class of methods; some relevant \textit{examples of models}; potential \textit{applications} of these creative models; and, finally, a \textit{critical discussion} evaluating the level of machine creativity considering the definitions above.
+Since our focus is on machine creativity, we do not discuss the implementation details of each class of methods.
+We instead present the \textit{core concepts} at the basis of each class; some relevant \textit{examples of models}; potential \textit{applications}; and a \textit{critical discussion} evaluating the level of machine creativity considering the definitions above.

 As a final remark, it is worth noting that we limit our examples to the Arts (e.g., poems, music, or paintings).
 Indeed, generative learning can be applied to design \cite{gero00, maher12}; game content generation (see \cite{liu21} for a comprehensive survey); recipes \cite{morris12, varshney19a}; scientific discovery \cite{colton08,schmidt09}; and in general to any activity, which has a non-trivial solution \cite{brown20}.